Chelsea wraps up league title | The Japan Times

 The Italian became the fourth manager — after Jose Mourinho, Carlo Ancelotti and Manuel Pellegrini — to win the Premier League in his first season in English soccer, and he was thrown in the air by his celebrating players in joyous scenes after the final whistle.

 His moves in the transfer market, his tactical switches, and his late substitutions have all paid off.
-He has now won four straight domestic league titles, including three in a row in the Italian league with Juventus from 2012-14 before a spell in charge of Italy.
+He has now won four straight domestic league titles, including three in a row in the Italian League with Juventus from 2012-14 before a spell in charge of Italy.

 “Michy paid me a lot with this change,” Conte said.
 “It was great.
 It wasn’t easy for me to arrive in England and try different habits, a different language and inherit players after a bad season.”